RamezHamdiSaeed/MyFlutterReference/README.md

 - how to use TextField Widgets properly.
 - how to use margin and padding properly even if we cannot do it directly.
 - how to use call back functions properly like map to fetch the data in ease .
+- how to use different grids using containers such as Cards,ListView and ListView.builder(),